LiorKogan/StreamSampler/README.md

 Up-to-dateness means that each sample set remains a simple random sample as stream element becomes available.

-Stream samplers are implemented using [online algorithms](https://en.wikipedia.org/wiki/Online_algorithm): the size of the input is unknown, and only [one pass](https://en.wikipedia.org/wiki/One-pass_algorithm) over the stream is possible.
+Stream samplers are implemented using [online algorithms](https://en.wikipedia.org/wiki/Online_algorithm): The size of the stream is unknown, and only [one pass](https://en.wikipedia.org/wiki/One-pass_algorithm) over the stream is possible.
 The memory size required by each stream sampler is constant and very small.

 The following seven unweighted [sampling without replacement](https://en.wikipedia.org/wiki/Simple_random_sample) [reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling) [randomized](https://en.wikipedia.org/wiki/Randomized_algorithm) algorithms are implemented: